 DINNER AT BISTRO ENAK

 If you ask a local where to eat out in Trnava, they will all recommend bistro Enak.
 Its Asian cuisine is believed to be authentic and delicious.
-It was unfortunately closed on the day of our trip but we felt we should mention it here due to its high popularity.
+And we can only confirm all of this!
+We loved this place, including their amazing, extraordinarily looking raw cakes.

 DESSERT AT BABOVKA